 Document the work

 The work you are making is ephemeral.
-The only thing anyone else will see or experience is the documentation.
+The only thing anyone else might see or experience is the documentation.
 Look at Goldsworthy’s photographs.
 How are they framed?
 They don’t show any extraneous information.
 They show just the sculpture and a bit of the surrounding area.
 There is nothing to distract.
 The photographs further enhance the contrasts and textures and colors of the work.

 Impact